10 most impressive meteorite craters of the world

 Bombardment of the “uninhabited” Earth

-Earth is constantly bombed from the space: every 6 – 30 minutes a smaller meteorite falls on Earth.
-We don’t see and know wast majority of these cases because Earth is… very sparsely populated!
+Earth is constantly bombed from space: every 6 – 30 minutes a smaller meteorite falls on Earth.
+We don’t see and know the vast majority of these cases because Earth is… very sparsely populated!
 Judge yourselves:

 - 6% of this dry land is taken by ice sheets and glaciers – like Antarctica.
 Not too many people there either.
 Remain 25%.